telerik/ajax-docs/controls/timeline/data-binding/server-side/binding-to-datatable,-dataset,-or-dataview.md

 In the **Page_Load** event handler, you can create and fill the DataTable object, then bind it to the RadTimeline.
 The `DataBind()` method should be called after setting the `DataSource` property.

-The binding of the `Actions` fields in the sample below is done in the TimeLine's OnItemDataBound event handler, which allows you to ajust the `Actions` related data further.
+The binding of the `Actions` fields in the sample below is done in the Timeline's OnItemDataBound event handler, which allows you to ajust the `Actions` related data further.

 ````C#
 protected void Page_Load(object sender, EventArgs e)